|About this course:|

 The study materials are available on audio in DAISY Digital Talking Book format.
 The books are available in a comb-bound format.
 The study materials are available in Adobe Portable Document Format (PDF).
 Components may not be available or fully accessible using a screen reader and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 The course contains complex figures and assessment is sometimes based on these.
+Figure descriptions are provided wherever possible.
 Our Services for disabled students website has the latest information about availability.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: